-If you are not quite ready to get on a stage, try your hand at hosting a webinar, lecture or workshop online.
+If you are not quite ready to get on a stage, try your hand at hosting a webinar, lecture, or workshop online.
 Again, choose a topic that resonates with your ideal clients.
-Be sure to make the lecture informative and action based so your attendees get real value out of it.
-Not only can you potentially convert your attendees to paying clients, they are likely to spread the word about your coaching to others who are in need.
+Be sure to make the lecture informative and action-based so your attendees get real value out of it.
+Not only can you potentially convert your attendees to paying clients, but they are also likely to spread the word about your coaching to others who are in need.

 Put some time into your website.

 While paper business cards still have a place in the world of networking, your online business card, also known as your website, is perhaps even more important.
 You don’t have to be a web design expert to create an effective coaching website.
 There are plenty of online platforms available to help you design a great site.
 Be sure to spend time on your site’s content.
 Think about what a potential client wants to know and feel before starting a coaching relationship with you.

 Are you ready to grow your new coaching business?